AmineDjeghri/SUCAL/README.md

 # Features
 - a fast website that loads your calendar in less than second compared to more than 25sec on the official website
 - mobile responsive & better design
-- account authentification to save your calendar
+- calendar updated every 30min
-- receive a notification to tell you 10min before a course where it is

 # Want to contribute ?